Skip to content

 Invasive non-native species

-Large populations of grey squirrels and deer are a significant problem for existing and new woodlands.
+Large populations of Grey Squirrels and deer are a significant problem for existing and new woodlands.

 A grey squirrel is in the centre of the shot, crouched down on a boardwalk with a wooden fence and trees in the background.
 The squirrel has a white belly and neck with a grey brown back, face, and fluffy tail.

-Grey squirrel, Annie Houston
+Grey Squirrel, Annie Houston

 An asian hornet perches a branch whilst holding a yellow wasp in its mandibles.

-Asian hornet eating a wasp, Andre De Kesel
+Asian Hornet eating a wasp, Andre De Kesel

 A himalayan balsam plant stands in the foreground of the image with a blurred river and woods in the background.
 The balsam has a pinky-red stem, large, long green leaves, and a cluster of bright pink flowers at the top.

-Himalayan balsam, Annie Houston
+Himalayan Balsam, Annie Houston

 1. About